modular/modular/KGEN/docs/public/programming-manual.md

 ### Using parameterized types and functions

-For this type, the ‘size’ specifies the number of elements in a SIMD vector and the type specifies the element type - for example, you might use a “4xFloat” to represent a small floating point vector, or a “32xbfloat16’s” on an AVX-512 system with the ‘bfloat16’ machine learning type:
+For this type, ‘size’ specifies the number of elements in a SIMD vector and the type specifies the element type - for example, you might use a “4xFloat” to represent a small floating point vector, or a “32xbfloat16’s” on an AVX-512 system with the ‘bfloat16’ machine learning type: